Workload Placement

 Conclusion

 Effective workload placement is a powerful tool for optimizing your Convox infrastructure.
-By leveraging custom node groups and service placement rules, you can create an infrastructure that balances performance, cost, and isolation requirements for your specific application needs.
+By leveraging custom node groups with preserved identities, service placement rules, and AWS tagging, you can create an infrastructure that balances performance, cost, and isolation requirements for your specific application needs.

 For more detailed information, refer to: